EoinConcannon/emergingTech/README.md

 I made ELIZA's response immediate as it is similar to how the original ELIZA works.

+For testing, I created tests in the same JavaScript file where I store my ELIZA chatbot functionality.

 ### Github Pages Link: https://eoinconcannon.github.io/emergingTech/eliza/
 Here is the link to my GitHub pages, specifically to the ELIZA chatbot.